 Companies also charge resolution fees.
 In exchange, you will receive an installment agreement or payment plan with the IRS.
 The fee varies depending on how much you owe in back taxes, but on average, it costs $2,500 to $3,500.
 Partial payment agreements are slightly complicated and expensive, costing up to $5,000.

 Protect yourself and your wallet with a money-back guarantee.
 The last thing you want is to pay a tax relief service and not see results.
-Anthem Tax Services is an example, offering money-back guarantees.
-While some companies only pay a refund within the first month, Anthem Tax Services will refund you at any time.
+Tax Hardship Center is an example, offering a 14-day money-back guarantees.

 It's almost impossible to overstate the importance of a money-back guarantee.
 That's because most tax settlements fail.
 The IRS rejects roughly 90% of the compromises it receives each year.
 If that happens to you, and you don't have a money-back guarantee, you'll owe tax relief services fees on top of your back taxes.